gioelepozzibdsound/cordova-plugin-amazon-login/README.md

 ## Prerequisites

+Last tested to work with 3.0 libraries from the Amazon Mobile App SDK (Jan 2018).

 ### Android

 - Download the [Amazon Mobile App SDK](https://developer.amazon.com/public/resources/development-tools/sdk)  and extract the files to a directory on your hard drive.